 Most people think of life insurance in terms of the financial benefits it provides to relatives when you die.
 But many don’t realize that you can often use it to your advantage even sooner.
-Some people end up using certain types of life insurance policies to generate additional streams of income for the person who takes them out.
-This can come in handy especially as retirement looms nearer.
+Certain types of life insurance policies can be used to generate additional streams of income for the person who takes them out.
+This can come in handy in retirement.
 Here’s a look at how permanent insurance products can act as supplemental income.

 Building Cash Value With Whole Life